Safety

 Malaria & Vaccinations

-There is a very small risk of contracting malaria in the wet summer months from September to May in parts of South Africa.
-Tembe is located in a low-risk zone, and antimalarials are not considered necessary.
+There is a very small risk of contracting malaria during the rainy months of October to May in parts of South Africa.
+Tembe is located in a low-risk zone and antimalarials are not considered necessary.
 It is still advisable to cover up and use a DEET-based mosquito repellent in the evenings during those months.
 Travel to South Africa might require several vaccinations (consult with your local clinic).

 Wildlife Viewing

-Wildlife viewing is very safe as long as you stick to the park’s rules and follow your guide’s instructions.
-The elephants in Tembe Elephant Park are usually relaxed and incidents are extremely rare.
-Self-drive visitors should, however, always keep their distance and never drive between a herd.
-You can also be well informed by consulting the ‘Wildlife Viewing Safety Precautions’ below.
+Wildlife viewing is very safe as long as you follow the rules of the park and your guide’s instructions.
+The elephants in Tembe are usually relaxed and incidents are extremely rare.
+However, visitors should always keep their distance and never drive between animals in a herd.
+You can also be well informed by reading the ‘Wildlife Viewing Safety Precautions’ below.